Rural Wyo. County's Air Quality Rivals L.A.

 MESSICK: State environmental officials acknowledge that part of the problem lies here, in the massive natural gas fields south and east of Mary Lynn Worrell's home.

-Mr. KEVIN WILLIAMS (QEP Resources): Kind of this swilling noise you hear is actually the gas blowing through the equipment over here.
+KEVIN WILLIAMS: Kind of this swilling noise you hear is actually the gas blowing through the equipment over here.

 MESSICK: Kevin Williams works for QEP Resources, an oil and gas company.
 He's pointing out a system that the company has installed to cut down on emissions.
 Sublette County's ozone problem only rears its head in winter and early spring, and Williams says that at the heart of any discussion about air quality in Sublette County is a discussion about jobs.

-Mr. JOEL BOUSMAN (Commissioner, Sublette County, Rancher): Right now, Sublette County has in the neighborhood of $100 million in reserves.
+JOEL BOUSMAN: Right now, Sublette County has in the neighborhood of $100 million in reserves.

 MESSICK: Joel Bousman is a county commissioner and fourth generation rancher and he's seen natural gas development bring more money to this area than ranching ever did.